spencer-tb/iwd-archlinux-eduroam/README.md

 Ensure you have network configurations enabled for iwd.
 From https://wiki.archlinux.org/title/Iwd - "To activate iwd's network configuration feature, create/edit /etc/iwd/main.conf and add the following section to it: "

 ```
 /etc/iwd/main.conf

 [General]
 EnableNetworkConfiguration=true
 ```

-Call `eduroam-config.sh`: `./eduroam-config.sh` and enter your credentials:
+Call eduroam-config.sh: .`/eduroam-config.sh` and enter your credentials:
  - e.g s1234567@ed.ac.uk and password

 This will create the '/var/lib/iwd/eduroam.8021x' iwd configuration file.
-Now your should be able to connect to eduroam running 'iwctl station wlan0 connect "eduroam"'.
+Now your should be able to connect to eduroam running `iwctl station wlan0 connect "eduroam"`.